rohansingh9001/Machine-Learning-Implementation/README.md

 # Machine-Learning-Implementation
-A implementation of basic machine learning algorithms in python.
+An implementation of basic machine learning algorithms in python.